 - Endless Game: As with most golden age games.

 - Flipping Helpless: Mario and Luigi could flip turtles (Shellcreepers) over by jumping up from directly below and hitting the level the turtle was walking on.
 If neither Mario nor Luigi ran into the turtle and knocked it off, it would eventually jump out of its shell, kick the shell over, get back in and continue walking.
 This could be done with crabs (Sidesteppers) as well, but required two hits.

 - Giant Enemy Crab: The Sidesteppers.
 You even have to flip them over, on their backs.

-- Hyper-Destructive Bouncing Ball: Both fireballs, the red one especially if you stay in a level too long.
+- Hyper-Destructive Bouncing Ball: Both fireballs.
+T He green one bounces from one side of the screen to the other.
+The red one, which bounces of the ceiling and walls especially applies if you stay in a level too long.